What is Pine Tree Quilters Guild, Inc.?

 Affiliate – a PTQG member who belongs to more than one chapter.

 Patchwork Press – Pine Tree Quilters Guild Inc.’s newsletter.
-Published four times annually, the Patchwork Press welcomes quilt-related articles and news from members.
+Published six times annually, the Patchwork Press welcomes quilt-related articles and news from members.

 What are the benefits of joining PTQG?